Glenda Jackson will star in BBC One's TV adaptation of best-selling novel Elizabeth Is Missing.

 "In Maud, novelist Emma Healey has created a truly memorable character who has captivated millions of readers.
 We couldn’t be more excited that Maud is now being brought to life on screen by the legendary Glenda Jackson.”

-Elizabeth Is Missing films in Scotland this summer and will air as a single 90-minute drama.
+Elizabeth Is Missing has started filming and will air as a single 90-minute drama.

 An air date and further casting news will be confirmed in due course.